Mexico elects its first female president

 “Claudia represents the continuation of AMLO,” said Norma Bautista Herrera, who sells vegetables at a market in Mexico City.
 After López Obrador’s election in 2018, Bautista Herrera began receiving monthly payments of $660 pesos, roughly $38, to help her support her 11-year-old daughter.
 With that money, she buys household goods like soap, eggs, sugar and Clorox.

-Sheinbaum’s nearest competitor for the presidency was Xóchitl Gálvez.
-She came in second with just under 28% of the votes.
-An Indigenous, pro-business tech entrepreneur who represented several establishment opposition parties, Gálvez could never distance herself from the corruption and disenchantment that voters associated with those parties.
+Gálvez, Sheinbaum’s nearest competitor for the presidency, is an Indigenous, pro-business tech entrepreneur who represented several establishment opposition parties.
+Despite her compelling life story, Gálvez could never distance herself from the corruption and disenchantment that voters associated with those parties.

 Many who cast their vote for Gálvez were more motivated by her promised break from López Obrador and the electoral power of his Morena party than Gálvez’s campaign promises.
 In a country that saw one-party rule for 70 years until 2000, they worry about Lopez Obrador’s moves to undermine judicial independence and his security policy that has resulted in record high homicides.